Oktoberfest - ein Fest der Landeshauptstadt München

-Beer records, shooting, the biggest beer tent: Incredible Oktoberfest records and amazing facts
+Beer records, first roller coaster, the biggest beer tent: Incredible Oktoberfest facts

 Oktoberfest has been taking place for over 200 years.
 Quite a few records have been set over that span of time.
 The most visitors came in 1985, the most beer was drunk in 1910, and the most famous custom didn’t come into being until 1950.

-In 1910, more beer was drunk at Oktoberfest than ever before — and to this day.
-A total of 12,000 hectoliters of beer were served: That’s over a million liters!
-The reason was the celebration of Oktoberfest’s 100th anniversary.
+In 2011, more beer was drunk at the Oktoberfest than ever before - and ever before.
+A whole 79,225 hectoliters of beer were served: That's almost eight million liters!

 A sad record: The longest hiatus